 Doctors repeatedly told a woman stress was causing her symptoms.
-Then they pulled out a volleyball-sized tumor.
+Then they pulled out a volleyball-size tumor.

 In the middle of it all, Catton in February 2019 moved more than 10,000 miles away from her home in Kent, England, to Melbourne, Australia, where she planned to work as a veterinary nurse.

-Catton didn’t have to pay for her medical care through the United Kingdom’s National Health Service and, when she headed south, most of it was covered by Australia’s government-funded health care system, she said.
+Catton didn’t have to pay for her medical care through Britain’s National Health Service and, when she headed south, most of it was covered by Australia’s government-funded health-care system, she said.

 After the move, Catton’s symptoms got worse, and so did the pain.
 As in England, she sought the help and advice of doctors.
 Again, they brushed her off at multiple appointments, she said.
 When Catton went to get help with a particularly bad UTI in May 2021, the doctor referred her to a gynecologist and a urologist, which at the time felt like “a massive, massive relief.”